WordPress/gutenberg/docs/reference-guides/interactivity-api/core-concepts/using-typescript.md

 Let's look at an example of two blocks:

 -   `todo-list`: A block that displays a list of todos.
--   `add-post-to-todo`: A block that adds a todo to read the current post when the user clicks a button.
+-   `add-post-to-todo`: A block that shows a button to add a new todo item to the list with the text "Read {$post_title}".

 First, let's initialize the global and derived state of the `todo-list` block on the server.